DWEIEEE/ROI-tool-for-hyperspectral-image/README.md

 # ROI tool for hyperspectral image

-#### Now just try running on linux system, and also have many part to improve and modify.
+#### Now just try running on linux system, and also have many part need to improve and modify.

 ## Install and run the code :minidisc:
 1. Clone the Repository